2020-08-29

 I can't help asking how she ended up in this state.
 She says: "It no longer matters.
 It's all in the past."
 I try to tell her that's nonsense.
 In spite of her sickness, I can see she's gorgeous, to say nothing of young-looking for her age.
 A woman as beautiful as she could easily wrap men around her little finger for ten years to come at least.

-"A woman is not beautiful, a woman is beauty," Cairine says.
+"A woman is not beautiful, a woman is beauty," Cairine replies.

 Sorry, this is too philosophical for me.
 Maybe her mind is not very clear.
 We walk away and I ask Garvey if there's really nothing we can do for her.
 I mean, I'm sure I could persuade them in the Temple of Dibella to take care of her.
 They owe me a favor.
 Garvey shrugs and says feel free to try.